 “The main thing is the current structure of how everything is put together is not sustainable,” City Manager Anne Marie Gaura said.
 “Something has to change and that will require policy decisions in the coming months and coming years on how to address this long-term.”

 Gee, where have I heard this before?
-Read the rest of this entry
+Continue reading Confronting Reality at Last?
+We’ll See

 The City of Springfield is expecting to approve a new contract with its firefighters’ union soon.